MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-ExchangeCertificate.md

 ```

 ### -Force
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Force switch specifies whether to override the confirmation prompt and set the new certificate as the default certificate for TLS for internal SMTP communication.
-By default, when you enable a certificate for SMTP, the command prompts for confirmation.

-!!!
-Exchange Server 2016

 The Force switch specifies whether to suppress warning or confirmation messages.
 You can use this switch to run tasks programmatically where prompting for administrative input is inappropriate.
 You don't need to specify a value with this switch.

 By default, when you enable a certificate for SMTP, the command prompts you to replace the existing certificate that's enabled for SMTP, which is likely the default Exchange self-signed certificate.

 ```yaml
 Type: SwitchParameter